centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [Configuration] Sanitized queries in the list of commands
 - [Configuration] Sanitized queries in the list of trap groups
 - [Core] Fixed vulnerabilities in ajaxLdapSearch.js file
-- [Configuration] Sanitized queries in the list of broker configurations
+- [Configuration] Sanitized queries in the list of Broker configurations
 - [Configuration] Sanitized queries in the list of service groups
 - [Core] Fixed vulnerabilities in color_picker.php
 - [Core] Fixed vulnerabilities in pathway.php